 Email, networks and wireless technologies have expanded work-related communication, but have also made it easier than ever to be sexually harassed by a co-worker or supervisor, sometimes anonymously.

 Victims often suffer needlessly because they aren’t sure what constitutes sexual harassment or how to assert their rights.
 Instead, they put up with demeaning or threatening behavior until it affects their work performance, their health, and other facets of work and personal life.

-We can determine if sexual notes and other communications are actionable as sexual harassment.
+We can determine if sexual notes and other communications are actionable as sexual harassment in San Francisco.
 This may include communications with sexual come-ons, stalking behavior, pornographic images, sexual jokes or explicit language:

 - Email or instant messaging (IM)